 academic support programs

-- The Academic Excellence Program (“AEP”) – An academic support program conducted by high achieving upper-level students (known as Fellows) during the Fall Semester.
-Fellows are assigned to each first-year section’s Contracts, Torts, and Legislation and Regulation classes.
+- The Academic Excellence Program (“AEP”) – An academic support program conducted by high achieving upper-level students (known as Fellows) during the Fall and Spring Semester.
+In the Fall, Fellows are assigned to each first-year sections’ Contracts, Torts, and Legislation and Regulation classes.
+In the Spring one fellow is assigned to each sections' Criminal Law class.
 Fellows conduct weekly workshops on subjects such as reading and briefing cases, classroom preparation and note taking, outlining, exam preparation, and exam performance.
 Since Fellows attend classes side-by-side with their students, they provide valuable professor and course specific advice.
 Fellows also hold weekly office hours for students seeking additional help.
-Fall 2018 AEP Schedule.
+Spring Schedule.

 - Peer Tutoring Program – Successful upper-level students provide one-on-one tutoring to students seeking assistance.
 Tutors hold weekly office hours in the Legal Writing and Academic Support Suite (LL 214).
 The primary goal of our peer tutors is to help you develop sound study and exam taking skills.
-Spring 2019 Peer Tutoring Schedule.
 Info Sheet.
+Current Schedule.

 - Individualized Assistance – Mr. DeSantis and Ms. Bond are available to provide individualized assistance to students.
 Assistance includes individualized assessments, assignments geared toward strengthening the students overall skills, and individualized timely feedback, including assistance with essay writing.
 Individualized assistance is open to all currently enrolled students.